HGTV Logo

 HGTV Logo History

-Work on launching this TV channel began in 1992 when the head of EW Scripps Company pondered over its plan.
+Launching this TV channel began in 1992 when the head of the EW Scripps Company pondered its plan.
 Initially, Kenneth W. Lowe did everything himself and then turned to Susan Packard.
-The identity of the future television project was, of course, within their area of interest, so the debut version was presented in a pilot form, even before the final channel launch.
+Of course, the identity of the future television project was within their area of interest, so the debut version was presented in pilot form, even before the final channel launch.

 Essentially, the HGTV logo reflects the primary content and the company’s line of business.
 The home is the key factor.
 The channel explores its different aspects, shows incredible viewpoints on improvement, and gives tips for maintaining a good microclimate.
 The sign also focuses on real estate issues.